chrisbin95/Data-Science-IIHT/Chrisbin Portfolio/README.md

-# ganning127.github.io
+# chrisbin95.github.io
-Ganning's Portfolio Website
+Chrisbin's Portfolio Website

-This is my portolio website created just for fun.
-Feel free to poke around the files to see the html, css, and js behind the scenes!
+This is my portolio website.
+Feel free to look around the files to see the html, css, and js behind the scenes!

-Created: 10th Grade, May 2021
+Created: May 2021